Jimi Hendrix: First recordings

 In October 1965, he and Knight recorded the single, "How Would You Feel" backed with "Welcome Home".
 Despite his two-year contract with Sue, Hendrix signed a three-year recording contract with entrepreneur Ed Chalpin on October 15.
 While the relationship with Chalpin was short-lived, his contract remained in force, which later caused legal and career problems for Hendrix.
 (Note: Several songs and demos from the Knight recording sessions were later marketed as "Jimi Hendrix" recordings after he had become famous.)
 During his time with Knight, Hendrix briefly toured with Joey Dee and the Starliters, and worked with King Curtis on several recordings including Ray Sharpe's two-part single, "Help Me".
 Hendrix earned his first composer credits for two instrumentals, "Hornets Nest" and "Knock Yourself Out", released as a Curtis Knight and the Squires single in 1966.
 (Note: In mid-1966, Hendrix recorded with Lonnie Youngblood, a saxophone player who occasionally performed with Curtis Knight.
 The sessions produced two singles for Youngblood: "Go Go Shoes"/"Go Go Place" and "Soul Food (That's What I Like)"/"Goodbye Bessie Mae".
 Singles for other artists also came out of the sessions, including the Icemen's "(My Girl) She's a Fox"/ "(I Wonder) What It Takes" and Jimmy Norman's "That Little Old Groove Maker"/"You're Only Hurting Yourself".
 As with the King Curtis recordings, backing tracks and alternate takes for the Youngblood sessions would be overdubbed and otherwise manipulated to create many "new" tracks.
 Many Youngblood tracks without any Hendrix involvement would later be marketed as "Jimi Hendrix" recordings.)

 Feeling restricted by his experiences as an R&B sideman, Hendrix moved in 1966 to New York City's Greenwich Village, which had a vibrant and diverse music scene.
-There, he was offered a residency at the Cafe Wha? on MacDougal Street and formed his own band that June, Jimmy James and the Blue Flames, which included future Spirit guitarist Randy California.
+There, he was offered a residency at Cafe Wha? on MacDougal Street and formed his own band that June, Jimmy James and the Blue Flames, which included future Spirit guitarist Randy California.
 (Note: So as to differentiate the two Randys in the band, Hendrix dubbed Randy Wolfe "Randy California" and Randy Palmer "Randy Texas".
 Randy California later co-founded the band Spirit with his stepfather, drummer Ed Cassidy.)
 The Blue Flames played at several clubs in New York and Hendrix began developing his guitar style and material that he would soon use with the Experience.
 In September, they gave some of their last concerts at the Cafe Au Go Go in Manhattan, as the backing group for a singer and guitarist then billed as John Hammond.
 (Note: Most of Hammond's albums list him as "John Hammond", although he was often referred to as "John Hammond Jr." in biographies to distinguish him from his father, the record producer John Hammond.
 Later, he has been referred to as "John P. Hammond" (father and son do not share the same middle name).
 Singer-guitarist Ellen McIlwaine and guitarist Jeff Baxter also briefly worked with Hendrix during this period.)